oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 * The "aud" claim MUST identify the Authorization Server as a valid intended audience of the assertion using either the token endpoint as described Section 3 {{RFC7523}} or the issuer identifier as defined in Section 2 of {{RFC8414}}.
 * The authorization server SHOULD deny the request if it is not able to identify the subject.
 * Due to policy the request MAY be denied (for instance if the federation from domain A is not allowed).
+* If the authorization server issues sender constrained tokens, the authorization server MUST check the binding on inbound assertion of the Access Token Request.
+Additionally, the authorization server MUST verify the "cnf" claim.

 ### Access Token Response